AnyLog-co/documentation/metadata management.md

 2. Connect the node to the local database.
   * Example using PostgreSQL to manage the blockchain data:
   <pre>
-  connect dbms psql anylog@127.0.0.1:demo 5432 blockchain
+  connect dbms blockchain where type = psql and user = anylog and ip = 127.0.0.1 and password = demo and port = 5432
   </pre>
   * Example using SQLite to manage the blockchain data:
   <pre>
-  connect dbms sqlite anylog@127.0.0.1:demo 5432 blockchain
+  connect dbms blockchain where type = sqlite
   </pre>

 3. Create the local ***ledger*** table.